Social Intelligence - Social Studies

 the process whereby a population, the individuals of which have varying

-degrees of diversity in their ancestry, is divided into separate, and
+in their ancestry, is divided into separate, and

 distinct (from each other) racial groups.